Brotherhood (Person of Interest): Plot

 The Machine produces two numbers: Tracie Booker and her brother Malcolm.
 Failing to get any vital information, Reese (Jim Caviezel) investigates a gang shootout in a building after a drug deal gone wrong.
 Drug Enforcement Administration Agent Erica Lennox (Rosie Benton) informs him that the deal was between The Brotherhood and an Armenian gang but the money is missing although they have a survivor only known as Mini (Winston Duke).

 Finch (Michael Emerson) finds Malcolm and Tracie using the drug money but they realize they are being followed and use the crowd as a distraction to escape.
-Finch then finds Elias (Enrico Colantoni) in the subway train and Elias offers to take care of the Armenians but leaving The Brotherhood to Finch and his team.
+Finch then finds Elias (Enrico Colantoni) in the subway train and Elias offers to take care of the Armenians but leave The Brotherhood to Finch and his team.
 Reese discovers that Link (Jamie Hector) will be released after The Brotherhood make another person take the blame and Lennox shares her idea that The Brotherhood has a mole in the DEA, working for the mysterious leader named Dominic.
 They find Malcolm and Tracie at a parking garage after being nearly killed by The Brotherhood.
 Shaw (Sarah Shahi) takes Mini out of an ambulance and forces him to reveal locations.

 Reese and Lennox take Malcolm and Tracie to a safe house but Malcolm refuses to reveal the location of the real money.
 He reveals that he used the money to meet with lawyers and bail their mother out of prison.
 Reese manages to convince Malcolm to reveal the location of the money.
 Lennox leaves to find it while Reese stays with the kids.
 He receives a call from Fusco (Kevin Chapman), who found a phone number from a Brotherhood member that may lead to Dominic.
 Fusco calls and Lennox's phone (which she left to Tracie) rings, revealing she is the mole.
 Members of The Brotherhood start surrounding the safe house.